-Using biochemical approach, characterization of auxin binding to the putative auxin receptor, Auxin-Binding Protein1 (ABP1) was tested.
+Using biochemical approach, we have characterized the binding of auxin to the putative auxin receptor, Auxin-Binding Protein1 (ABP1).
 Even though genetic studies have not confirmed an important role of ABP1 in regulation of developmental processes, this protein binds auxin with high affinity and specificity.
-In concert with this, and using several abp1 mutants with substitutions in the metal core or in the hydrophobic amino acids of the auxin-binding pocket and neutral mutations, it was shown that the ABP1 auxin-binding pocket is crucial for acquiring developmental roles of ABP1 and activating the downstream elements of the ABP1 signalling pathway (Grones et al. 2015).
+In concert with this, and using several abp1 mutants with substitutions in the metal core or in the hydrophobic amino acids of the auxin-binding pocket and neutral mutations, it was shown that the ABP1 auxin-binding pocket is crucial for acquiring developmental roles of ABP1 and activating the downstream elements of the ABP1 signalling pathway .

 Within the field of cell biology of auxin carriers, we have uncovered their differential dynamics within the PM (Laňková et al. 2016).
 Using raster image correlation spectroscopy (RICS) in suspension-cultured tobacco cells and fluorescence recovery after photobleaching methods, we have shown that the mobility of AUX1 auxin influx carrier is lower in comparison with the mobility of PIN1 auxin efflux carrier.
 Interestingly, PIN1 mobility within the PM has been shown to be dependent on cytoskeleton in contrast to AUX1.
 RICS, which is routinely accessible on modern confocal laser scanning microscopes thus represents a valuable approach for studies of dynamics of PM proteins in plants.
 Laboratory also identified new tobacco homolog of adenosine ribosylation factor guanine-nucleotide exchange factor (ARF-GEF), NtGNL1a (Jelínková et al., 2015) and shown its role in the endocytosis of PIN1 auxin efflux carrier.
 Within this work, screening of the effect of a spectrum of vesicle trafficking inhibitors was performed.
 Our data demonstrate the potential of tobacco BY-2 cells for selective mapping of ARF-GEF-regulated endomembrane trafficking pathways.